-To learn the analysis of algorithms and to dive in the study of complexity for algorithms few mathematical concepts are required and used in almost all cases.
+To learn the analysis of algorithms and to dive in the study of

 I am presenting few concepts in simple manner, so a beginner can grasp it easily and use it in further study of algorithms.